plbaldoni/eds-power-calculator/README.md

-Source code of the power calculator shinny app developed as part of the WEHI Statistics Education Committee materials.
+Source code of the power calculator shiny app developed as part of the WEHI Statistics Education Committee materials.

-The shinny app can be accessed from the following link: https://eds-power-calculator.shinyapps.io/shiny
+The shiny app can be accessed from the following link: https://eds-power-calculator.shinyapps.io/shiny